st-keller/kiss/README.md

 - **means of combination**, by which compound elements are built from simpler ones, and
 - **means of abstraction**, by which compound elements can be named and manipulated as units.

+The most important part without any doubt is the "abstraction".
+An abstraction is essential for higher level concepts, which in turn let us talk about things without  considering every single component they are made out of.
+The other two elements are those, you need to from an abstraction.
+And beacuse the primitve expressions are mostly already given, you have to put he most work and attentiveness into "combineability"!

-If applied in the right way, this should enable you to **"program exponentially"**: In an environment where everything you create can easily be combined with every other thing already existing (given the same abstraction-level) and where you can build a higher abstraction-Level without loosing combinability, every step you do take should help to the next step more effectivly.
+If applied in the right way (read "not [leaky](https://en.wikipedia.org/wiki/Leaky_abstraction)"), abstractions should enable you to **"program exponentially"**: In an environment where everything you create can easily be combined with every other thing already existing (given the same abstraction-level) and where you can build a higher abstraction-Level without loosing combinability, every step you do take should help to the next step more effectivly.
 So it should give you an ever increasing development-speed.

+In short: Ensure true combineabiltity to create meaningful abstractions!

 For technical progress as a whole this promise seems to hold true.
 But up to today this didn't work out for programming environments: Neither did I ever get this "ever increasing speed' nor did i ever find such an environment.

 Perhaps such a thing is just impossible and there is nothing to hope for.

-An other explanation may be, that combineability wasn't assessed at its true worth and never taken seriously.
-Maybe the YAGNI-principle ("You Ain't Gonna Need It") worked too well and a huge amount of work towards simplicity deemed not appropriate: After all you can combine things freely if and only if you have very simple building blocks at hand.
+An other explanation may be, that combineability wasn't assessed at its true worth and never taken seriously enough.
+Maybe the YAGNI-principle ("You Ain't Gonna Need It") worked too well and a huge amount of work towards simplicity deemed not appropriate.

+But after all you can combine things freely if and only if you have truly simple building blocks at hand.
 That's exactly why we should care about simplicity!

 > BTW: If you don't like to read SICP, you can watch the lessons on youtube instead.
 You can start with that one:
 >